Skip to main content

 • PayPal: CHECKOUT.ORDER.APPROVED, PAYMENT.CAPTURE.COMPLETED, PAYMENT.CAPTURE.REFUNDED, PAYMENT.CAPTURE.DENIED

-• Razorpay: payment_link.paid, payment_link.cancelled, payment_link.expired, refund.processed
+• Razorpay: payment_link.paid, payment_link.cancelled, payment.captured, payment.failed, refund.processed

 • Polar.sh: order.created, order.refunded, checkout.updated